-ARTICLE 32 PENSION
+Article 32 Pension

-- 1. The parties to the collective agreement have agreed on a pension scheme which provides for the accrual of a pension for agency workers.
-This pension scheme is laid down in the pension agreement and is appended to this collective agreement. - 2.
-The Pension Fund for Personnel Services (Stichting Pensioenfonds voor Personeelsdiensten, StiPP) is charged by the parties to the collective agreement with the implementation of the pension scheme. - 3.
-The pension agreement is laid down in the articles and regulations of StiPP.
-The pension scheme consists of a Basic Plan and a Plus Plan. - 4.
-The articles and regulations of StiPP determine the rights and obligations of agency workers and employment agencies. - 5.
-The parties to the collective agreement agree on the contribution.
-The contribution is: - a.
-2.6% of the gross salary for the Basic Plan; - b. a maximum of 12% of the pension basis for the Plus Plan The employment agency may deduct a maximum of one-third of this contribution from the agency worker's gross salary. - 6.
-The Basic and Plus Pension Plans as described in this article can at all times be deviated from, if in favour of the agency worker.
+1. The parties to the collective agreement have agreed on a pension scheme which provides for the accrual of a pension for agency workers.
+This pension scheme is laid down in the pension agreement and is appended to this collective agreement.

+2. The Pension Fund for Personnel Services (Stichting Pensioenfonds voor Personeelsdiensten, StiPP) is charged by the parties to the collective agreement with the implementation of the pension scheme.

+3. The pension agreement is laid down in the articles and regulations of StiPP.
+The pension scheme consists of a Basic Plan and a Plus Plan.

+4. The articles and regulations of StiPP determine the rights and obligations of agency workers and employment agencies.

+5. The parties to the collective agreement agree on the contribution.
+The contribution is:

+a.
+8% of the pension basis for the Basic Plan;

+b. a maximum of 12% of the pension basis for the Plus Plan.
+The employment agency may deduct a maximum of one-third of this contribution from the agency worker's gross salary.

+6. The Basic and Plus Pension Plans as described in this article can at all times be deviated from, if in favour of the agency worker.